mikexliu/stack/README.md

 #stack
 ##Introduction
 Build your own REST endpoint right out of the box without worrying about how it's wired together.
-Takes advantage of the following libraries (only `guice` and `jersey` are required):
+Takes advantage of the following libraries:
 * `guice` dependency injection
 * `jersey` rest annotations
 * `jetty` simple but powerful webserver that is pre-configured to work with `swagger`